-Collecting and dealing in fantasy, science fiction and horror books, is our passion - on this site we showcase our hardcover range which you are welcome to browse, contemplate and possibly purchase.
-See our page for ordering online purchases and directions to our Wentworth Falls shop on 'The Blue Mountains Bookshop Trail', where we have a wide range of books from pre-loved/new paperbacks through to limited editions.
+Collecting and dealing in fantasy, science fiction and horror books, is our passion - this site is where we showcase some of our hardcover range and share some new arrivals or general information.
+See our page for ordering online purchases or directions to our Wentworth Falls shop on 'The Blue Mountains Bookshop Trail', where we have a wide range of books from pre-loved/new paperbacks through to limited editions.

 Unless otherwise specified, all books in this site are first edition hardcovers.

 What we're reading:

 It's been a while since our last update, since then we've moved house, celebrated the anniversary of the shop, and got married, so it's been a bit hectic and we've let things slip a bit on the website - but we're passed all that and should be getting things going as we move into the year end.
 Thanks for hanging in there.

 Were going to try to keep the site simpler so our new arrivals page will be updated more frequently but not all new books will be listed in the alphabetical or author pages, we'll aim to only list limited editions on these moving forward.

 That's all for now, please check out the page for more books uploaded!

 Wayward Children #1-3

 Where it all began―the first three books in Seanan McGuire's multi-Hugo and Nebula Award-winning Wayward Children series.